aantoniades565/gamestory/README.md

 The implementation of SVM, KNN and RF can be found in `Training.ipynb`.

 ### Feature generation
-- The implementation of the _number of players_ feature can be found in `NumberOfPlayer.ipynb`.
+- The implementation of the _number of players_ feature can be found in `NumberOfPlayersFeature.ipynb`.